Sign in

 • Advantages:

-• Simplicity: Easy to use with a lower learning curve.
+• Simplicity: Easy to operate with a minimal learning curve.

-• Versatility: Can be used in different procedures and anatomical sites.
+• Versatility: Suitable for use in various surgical procedures and anatomical areas.

 • Disadvantages:

-• Manual speed: Slower than automated devices, which can increase surgery time.
+• Manual speed: Slower operational speed than automated devices, which may prolong surgical time.

-• Physical effort: Requires more physical strength, potentially leading to fatigue.
+• Physical effort: Requires more strength from the surgeon, potentially causing fatigue.

 Automated Surgical Stapling Devices

-Automated surgical staplers function using a powered mechanism, often utilizing batteries or compressed air to fire staples.
-They are designed for ease of use, reducing the physical demands on the surgeon.
+Automated surgical staplers employ a powered mechanism, often using batteries or compressed air to fire staples.
+These devices are constructed for user-friendliness, decreasing the physical demands on the surgeon.

 Related links: